Installing OpenAPS on your rig¶

 enter to reboot after the cron is installed.
 If your setup script stalls out before those two questions happen, rerun the setup script again.

-Please note: Work is being done to have the setup script automate this change, but in the meantime, please make sure that at the end of the setup script, your log rotate file is set to
+Make sure that at the end of the setup script, your log rotate file is set to

 daily as described below.
 Most users will have the